-Traditional development cooperation has kept its distance from economic contexts as far as possible, and the environmental and social components of development have been central to its work.
-However, experience shows that if economic progress is lacking, social development will fail and the environment will be irreversibly damaged.
+Traditional development cooperation has kept its distance from economic contexts as far as possible.
+Environmental and social components of development have been central to its work.
+However, decades of experience shows that if economic progress is lacking, social development will fail and the environment will be irreversibly damaged.

 A sustainable industrial policy based on the principles of the Circular Economy, which incorporates the strengths of the respective regional natural resources, geography and geology and is characterized by (good) governance, is lacking in most of today’s developing countries.